arborchat/arborchat/specifications/sprout.md

 version 1 0.0
 ```

-An advertisment that the local client supports only the current unstable protocol version.
+An advertisement that the local client supports only the current unstable protocol version.

 ### List